Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 If you’re going to employ impact play as a submissive punishment, I would suggest differentiating what is punishment and what isn’t.

-Most doms own at least one piece of impact play equipment they love and their sub is not too keen on, which makes for an excellent candidate for a designated punishment tool.
-Having a tool especially for punishment can be good practice to really clarify what is and isn’t punishment, especially if you engage in impact play and funishment.
+Most doms own at least one piece of impact play equipment they absolutely adore and their sub is not too keen on.
+If you’re in that club, that paddle or cane or flick stick would be an excellent candidate for a designated punishment tool.
+Having a tool especially for punishment can be good practice to really clarify what is and isn’t punishment, especially if you engage in both impact play and funishment.

 Chores